kissmetrics/km-support/_posts/2012-10-19-ruby-on-rails.md

 ## I. Using the `Analytical` Gem

-If you are installing KISSmetrics in your Rails app, the JavaScript Library may actually be more appropriate for your frontend tracking.
+If you are installing Kissmetrics in your Rails app, the JavaScript Library may actually be more appropriate for your frontend tracking.
 Consider using the `Analytical` RubyGem to help ease integration of multiple analytics products into your Rails app.

 * RubyGem link: [http://rubygems.org/gems/analytical][analytical]
 * GitHub link: [https://github.com/jkrall/analytical][git-analytical]

 ## II.
 Another Rails Integration

-This is an example on how to integrate KISSmetrics into a Ruby on Rails application using the basic Ruby Library.
+This is an example on how to integrate Kissmetrics into a Ruby on Rails application using the basic Ruby Library.

 1. Begin by placing the Ruby Library script in your `lib/` directoy.
 2. In the controller you wish to use, create a `before_filter`